Alienware2000/game-agents/README.md

 # 🧠 Game Agents — A Learning Sandbox for Agentic Development

 **Game Agents** is my personal sandbox for learning **agentic development from first principles**.
-Instead of relying on pre-built frameworks, I am building everything from scratch — the worlds, the tools, the agent loops, the planners, and later the MCP server that will make the agent portable across environments.
+Instead of relying on pre-built frameworks, I am building everything from scratch — the worlds, the tools, the agent loops, the planners, and the MCP server that makes the agent portable across environments.

 The long-term goal is to master agentic thinking and agentic engineering across *any* domain:
 games, embedded systems, robotics, productivity, business automation, and beyond.